kattaajay/CS109A_Project/Report-Model.md

 The Test accuracy for VGG19 model is 30.1506 %
 ```
 #### 4. VGG19 with image augmentation

+With the use of the VGG19 we reached a test accuracy of 30%, in never seen data.
+In our next experiment, aiming to overcome the limitations of the low number of images per class, we used data augmentation combined with the inclusion of the VGG19 in the network architecture.

 ```python
 # split train data to train and validation sets